BestTimesToVisit.com Logo

 money

 Negotiate prices, especially in smaller shops and with taxi drivers.
 It's expected, and you can often get a better deal, especially if you're buying multiple items or taking a longer taxi ride.
-Always carry some smaller rupees for smaller purchases as change can sometimes be an issue.
+Download PhonePe or Google Pay for easy and widely accepted mobile payments.

 transport

-Use the local buses – they're cheap and a great way to see the real Goa.
-Download the 'GoaMiles' app for bus routes and schedules.
-Avoid taxis during peak hours, as traffic can be very congested, especially in Panjim and South Goa.
+Use local buses to get around; they're cheap and a great way to see the real Goa.
+Avoid taxis during peak hours as traffic can be intense.
+Consider renting a scooter for greater flexibility, but always wear a helmet.

 safety

 Be mindful of your belongings, especially in crowded areas and on beaches.
 Avoid walking alone at night in less populated areas.
-Consider using ride-hailing apps like Ola or Uber, especially at night, for safer transportation.
+Stick to well-lit and populated streets.

 culture